Admission Criteria for the Bachelor of Science in Nursing Pre-Licensure Program

 |Humanities and Fine Arts||9|

-- Learn more detailed information about your program of interest
+- Learn more detailed information about the BSN Pre-Licensure Program

 - Set up an appointment with an admissions counselor